How the Workshop Rotation Model Can Fail

 Bad habits can include lack of oversight, lack of emphasis on CE, letting staff make all the decisions, underfunding, lack of pastoral engagement, etc. Long-term, it's not the diet that makes you lose weight, it's the change in habits.

-11. Some churches have a history and personality of low commitment.
+12. Some churches have a history and personality of poor implementation and poor support of new things.

 Hitching your train to the little engine that thinks it can't, or doesn't think it needs to, won't work.
 You need the engine that "think's it can."